DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforeclear_event.md

 # beforeClear

 :::caution
-The **beforeClear** event has been deprecated in v4.3.
-The event will continue work, but you'd better apply a new approach:
+The `beforeClear` event was deprecated in v4.3.
+It still works, but you should apply the new approach:

 ~~~jsx
 spreadsheet.events.on("beforeAction", (actionName, config) => {